GoKo-Son626/GoKo-Son626/README.md

 -->
 <!-- Your title -->

-#  Hi, I'm GoKo-Son, a Developer from China.
+#  Hi, I'm GoKo, a Developer from China.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/